tsileo/camlipy/README.rst

 This is a work in progress.

+Camlipy try to behave exactly the same way that the original Camlistore Go client.
+It means you can donwload file uploaded with ``camput`` or the web ui, and file uploaded with Camlipy works well with the ui and camget.

 TODO
 ====

+- Integration test
+- Better schema
+- Download big files uploaded with filewriter.
 - Handle symlink/hard link (inode)
 - Handle multi-claim in ``Claim``
 - Streaming in ``Camlistore.get_blob``